Important Plan Changes for Tufts Health Plan Senior Care Options (HMO-SNP) Members

 - You can refill prescription medication early without waiting to finish your current fill.

 - You can refill up to a 90-day supply, to the extent consistent with clinical guidelines.

 - Controlled substances are excluded from this policy (subject to CMS rules).

 Coverage for Care Related to Coronavirus

 - As you know, health care coverage is provided to Tufts Health Plan Senior Care Options (HMO-SNP) members at no cost.
 That means any medically necessary testing, counseling, or treatment related to the coronavirus is covered for $0.
-This coverage applies at in-network providers, urgent care centers, emergency rooms and other facilities, and at out-of-network providers in the event you cannot easily find an in-network provider to provide timely services.
+This coverage applies at in-network providers, urgent care centers, emergency rooms and other facilities.

 Removal of Referrals